b-rito/View-Request-Headers/README.md

 # Hit 'enter' for default location
 # Use passphrase if preferred
-# User type to get your Public Key
+# Use type to get your Public Key
 # Copy into template
 type .\.ssh\id_rsa.pub
 ```